6 Common Furnace Smells Explained | Air Alliance Team

 • Yellow burner flame, instead of blue

-• Water near your furnace, as long as the condensate drain isn’t plugged
+• Water around your furnace, as long as the condensate drain isn’t blocked

 • Flu-like symptoms